lnplp/Praat-scripts-for-drawing/README.md

 # Praat-scripts-for-drawing
-These scripts faciliate drawing pictures, for example waveforms or spectrograms with labelled segments, labelled pitch traces, or vowel formant plots
+Open each script to see basic instructions for use, and attribution.
+These scripts come with no guarantee of functionality.